luismsandoval/llm-training/dashboard/README.md

 - Real-time training metrics visualization using Chart.js
 - Mock data generation for development and testing
 - Responsive design that works on various screen sizes
+- WebSocket packages installed for real-time communication (to be implemented in Task 16)

 ## Features (Planned)